hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `app_service_plan_id` - (Required) The ID of the App Service Plan within which to create this App Service.
 Changing this forces a new resource to be created.

+* `kind` - (Optional) A kind of Resrouce.
+If you want to provision FunctionApp (Azure Functions), you can set it to "functionapp".
+Otherwise, you don't need it.

 * `app_settings` - (Optional) A key-value pair of App Settings.